Cave Tours at Carter Caves State Resort Park

-Tour information: approximately 2.5 hours, 2 miles long, prolonged stooping and bending, slick and muddy terrain, plan to get your feet wet, a duck walk is required for approximately 130 feet, a one mile hike above ground required on the return trip.
-Helmets and flashlights are provided for the tour.
+Tour information: approximately 2.5 hours, 2 miles long, prolonged stooping and bending, slick and muddy terrain, plan to get your feet wet, a duck walk is required for approximately 130 feet, a one quarter mile hike above ground required to and from the cave.
+Helmets and headlamps are provided for the tour.
 Tours available Memorial Day – Labor Day.

 These are the most adventurous and strenuous tours we offer.
 These tours will visit many small cave passages that require hand and knee crawls and in some instances belly crawls.
 Other cave passages will require prolonged stooping, bending and scrambling over slick rocks.

 • You MUST be at least 12 years old and if under the age of 16 you must be accompanied by an adult.